vwkd/code-system/src/languages/rust/data type/string.md

 - beware: `.chars()` gets scalar values, not grapheme clusters, one grapheme cluster might have multiple scalar values, can use external `unicode-segmentation` crate
 - multiple data types, `str`, `String`

-## String slice

 ? sequence of characters
 ? similar to `[char]`
-? doesn't have size

-must put behind some sort of pointer, usually behind reference
+## String slice

 - `&str`
 - slice of string
+- dynamically sized type
 - string not necessarily on heap, can be in binary as well
-- can only use reference directly since size is not known at compile-time for stack
 - `&String` gets automatically coerced to `&str` reference to string can get coerced to string slice

-dynamically sized type